UMF - African pattern logo

-Is the diversity of Mindfulness its true beauty and ultimate teaching?
+We believe that the diversity of Mindfulness is its true beauty and ultimate teaching?

-There are many definitions of mindfulness available in the Western academic literature and many translations of mindfulness from original Eastern Buddhist and African texts that different slightly but overlap significantly to allow for some general assumptions about what mindfulness is or how it is experienced.
+There are many definitions of mindfulness available in Western academic literature, alongside many translations from Eastern Buddhist texts and African traditions and philosophies that differ slightly but overlap significantly to allow for some general assumptions about what mindfulness is and how it is perhaps experienced.

-To help form an understanding of what mindfulness is or what it may come to mean to you; we encourage you to embark on a dedicated practice for an extended period of time before coming up with your own definition based on lived experience.
+To help form an understanding of what mindfulness is or what it may mean to you, we encourage you to embark on a dedicated practice for an extended period before coming up with your definition based on your own lived experience.

-Moreover, whilst words alone cannot answer the question of what mindfulness is?
-The following suggestions might be useful as a starting point to help us gain a common understanding when speaking about mindfulness as we embark on our training and practice.
+Moreover, despite that fact, we don’t believe words alone can answer the question of what mindfulness is.
+The following suggestions might be helpful as a starting point to help us gain a shared understanding when practising and speaking about mindfulness in both a traditional secular context and a social context.

 “Knowing and recognising how we are relating